queryluke/masseffect-5e-data/text/en/bestiary/blue-suns-legate.md

         d4 to its roll provided it can hear and understand the legate.
 A creature can benefit from only one Leadership die at a time.
 This effect ends if the legate is incapacitated.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The blue suns legate's innate powercasting ability is Intelligence (power save DC 13, +5 to hit with power attacks).
+It can innately cast the following spells:
   actions:
     multiattack:
       name: Multiattack